 Website content that contains broken links gives first-time visitors to your site a bad impression.

-It can be extremely annoying for users with interest in your particular niche to access your site, click into a link, and reach a 404 or blank page.
+It can be extremely annoying for users with interest in your particular niche to access your site, click on a link, and reach a 404 or blank page.

 For your regular customers, attempting to reach a related site from your website and getting an error message can be even more disheartening.

 Broken links within your content can also inhibit the flow of link equity through all the pages of your site, which can have a strong negative impact on your ranking.

 Digital marketing companies who oversee other websites review products and services to make sure they are able to identify any broken links and make sure your internal link building is performing well.

 However, if your domain has extensive archived content that steadily accumulates over months and years, the occurrence of broken links can be quite common if not monitored.

 Although some strategists are still monitoring their site with Xenu, the old standby among available link checkers, there are currently more choices for reviewing broken link reports through a good outreach solution, many of which have updated and advanced techniques.

 Many of these newer link checking tools can be purchased and accessed without an SEO agency and can be automated for your convenience to avoid the need of running them manually.

 The recommended link checking tools are some of the most recommended tools for checking all of your pages for broken links.